KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 A fantastic view of the Los Angeles River and Long Beach Shoreline Marina from a deck on the Queen Mary

 ![](pycon-us-2026-recap-images/queen-mary-me-at-the-helm.jpg)
+Me at a photo-op helm.
+The real one is much smaller and on display at the entrance to the engine room.

 <!--